ascholerChemeketa/cs160Reader/_sources/CSPRepeatTurtles/Exercises.rst

     :autograde: unittest
     :nocodelens:

     The code currently draws a square.
 Change it so that it draws a triangle.
+Do so by modifying the loop and the turn that the turtle makes without modifying other code.

     |turtle_ref|